top of page

 Events Eligible for SLTT Submission

-• be advertised in the public domain.
+4. The event must be advertised in the public domain.

-• have an estimated attendance of at least 100,000 people;
+6. Must have an estimated attendance of at least 100,000 people.

-• be advertised in the public domain.
+9. The event must be advertised in the public domain.

-How to Request
+How to Request a TFR

-• Enter the event location address in the search field
+- Enter the event location address in the search field.

-ATO Service Centers and associated ARTCC three letter identifiers:
+ATO Service Centers and Associated ARTCC Identifiers

 • Eastern (Boston ZBW, New York ZNY, Washington ZDC, Memphis ZME, Atlanta ZTL, Jacksonville ZJX, Miami ZMA, San Juan ZSU)